@celine/bibhtml

 How to cite

-If you use this software, please cite it as below:
+If you use this library, please cite it as below:

 @software{Bo_bibhtml_2024,